NishchayAnand/software-engineering/Interview Prep/Spring/Core.md

 Q. Explain `@Autowired` annotation.

-- The `@Autowired` annotation in Spring is used for dependency injection.
-It allows Spring to **automatically resolve and inject a bean into a class**.
+The `@Autowired` annotation in Spring is used to automate the dependency injection process.
+It's a declarative way to instruct Spring to automatically resolve and inject a bean into a class.
 It can be used on fields, constructors and setter methods.

 > NOTE: By default, `@Autowired` performs injection by type.